SiaESin/msp1_wordgame/README.md

 - HTML, CSS, and JavaScript should be written in separate files.
 - Effort must be spent on styling and appearance.
 - The HTML code should use sematic tags.
-- The GitHub repository for your game should have a README.md that describes the inspiration for the game, explains the controls and how to play the game, lists the technologies used to build the game, and addresses any outstanding bugs or unfinished functionality.

-XXX IMPORTANT!
-DELETE THIS LINE AND THE SECTION (LINES 31-37 SO FAR) BEFORE YOU REVISE YOUR README AND SUBMIT YOUR FINAL PROJECT XXX

 # NYU-SD-01 Milestone Project: Planning